- As low as $205/Night

 - Approximately 684 square feet

 This is a rare find!
-A gorgeous villa located in the heart of historic district of Charleston on a peaceful and peaceful street.
-Private enclose gorgeously landscaped courtyard.
+A appealing villa located in the heart of historic district of Charleston on a calming and peaceful street.
+Private enclose attractively landscaped courtyard.
 Minutes walk to the college of Charleston, Charleston's King Street culinary excellence, Meeting street eateries, shopping, the arts and all the splendors of historic Downtown Charleston.
 The location is central and does not require a car, however, we have a private parking space (suited for regular sized cars-not enormous trucks) next to the private entrance.
 400 sq. ft. garden patio, water fountain, wet bar, ice maker, & electric grille.

-This cozy completely furnished townhouse is an extraordinary setting for visiting or remote work!
+This cozy completely furnished townhouse is an striking setting for visiting or remote work!

 About the Area